VilleKylmamaa/WorkoutLogAPI/README.md

 start-server.bat
 ```

-or run the following commands:
+or run the following commands in the root folder:

 ```
 set FLASK_APP=workoutlog